Skip Navigation

 Annotation: These resources for oral health professionals and others focus on the safety and use of dental sealants in children and adolescents.
 Topics include types of sealants, evidence, and common misperceptions.
 Contents include infographics about sealant safety and how sealants work that are designed to be downloaded and shared on social media networks.
 Additional resources for professionals, including educational handouts to share with clients, are also provided.

-Keywords: Adolescents, Children, Consumer education materials, Dental care, Dental sealants, Health care utilization, Multimedia, Preventive health services, Safety
+Keywords: Adolescents, Children, Consumer education materials, Dental sealants, Health care utilization, Multimedia, Oral health care, Preventive health services, Safety

 Safety Net Medical Home Initiative.
 2016.
 Organized, evidence-based care: Oral health integration.
 Seattle, WA: Safety Net Medical Home Initiative, multiple items.